c201845/EHDS-Policy-Catalogue/README.md

 # EHDS Secondary Use Policy Catalogue

-This repository provides a machine-readable **ODRL + DPV Policy Catalogue** designed for the European Health Data Space (EHDS).
+## Repository Structure

-## 📂 Repository Structure
+- Catalog.ttl: a machine-readable **ODRL + DPV Policy Catalogue**

-- **/permissive**: Contains policy for authorized secondary use purposes and permitted data categories.
+- **/permissive**: Contains policy for authorized secondary use purposes and permitted data categories
 - **/prohibitive**: Contains policy for prohibited uses
 - **/opt-out-logic**: Contains Opt-out policy for specific secondary use purpose
-- **/human-in-the-loop-logic**
+- **/human-in-the-loop-logic**: Contains policy with constraint of human oversight for final decision-making on data usage control